 - Critically review the principles and technologies for biomass conversion into bioenergy and compare to fossil fuel technologies,

-- Definition of chemical and physical properties and characteristics of biomass as a fuel,
+- Practical skills of chemical and physical properties and characteristics of biomass and waste as a fuel,

 Upgrade to a professional qualification